probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 ```

 Go to the probnum root directory.
-Then, create a virtual environment wit the name `venv_probnum`.
+Then, create a virtual environment with the name `venv_probnum`.
 This uses the Python version the `python` alias is linked to.
 ```shell
 $ python -m venv venv_probnum